msillano/irp_classes/README.md

 with known IRPs and not for analysing or reverse-engineering unknown IR protocols, because for that are many better applications
 (IRremote, IrScrutinizer etc..).

+The global desing is different from usual: Arduino (or other hardware) does only very simple tasks: to receive and to transmit RAW IR signals.
+All the work is done on PHP, and it is universal, based on IRPs, no size or protocols limits.
+The irp_class can be used with a big database in WAMP environment, as I do in remotesDB (https://github.com/msillano/remotesDB),  library and demo application for replica of any IR remote control (air condioners included).

 To store and retrieve IR commands you have many options:
 - RAW: big size but fast, car it not requires IRP or processing (format like RAW-0 or any compressed version: RAW-1,RAW-2)
 - HEX: small, but requires an IRP (format like BIN-1 or BIN-2)